F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/learning_stack/README.md

 The managedRoutes file is a comma-separated list of route destinations.
 For example, if you entered **192.168.0.0/24,192.168.1.0/24** in the **managedRoutes** parameter of the ARM template deployment, and want to set the active BIG-IP VE device as the next hop for the routes 192.168.2.0/24 and 0.0.0.0/0, log in via SSH to each device and manually edit the **/config/cloud/managedRoutes** file to: **192.168.0.0/24,192.168.1.0/24, 192.168.2.0/24,0.0.0.0/0**

-Ensure the Azure Route Table(s) containing the routes with these destinations are tagged with key **f5_ha** and the value you provided for the **routeTableTag** parameter of the ARM template deployment.

-## Customizing the Next Hop of Azure User-Defined Routes
+### Customizing the Next Hop of Azure User-Defined Routes

 This template supports associating specific sets of self IP addresses with Azure Route Tables.
 Each route table that references routes that use the active BIG-IP VE as the next hop must be configured in Azure with both **f5_ha** and **f5_tg** tags.
 The **f5_ha** tag value specifies the set of self IP addresses to which traffic will be forwarded, while the **f5_tg** tag associates the route table with a traffic group on the BIG-IP VE cluster.
 For example, if you want the routes specified in the **managedRoutes** parameter to use the default internal self IP address in **traffic-group-1** as the virtual appliance next hop, configure these Azure tags on the route table: